Financial-Times/ft-origami/docs/component-types/web-services.md

 # Web service components

 A **web service** component is offered as a URL endpoint that delivers content.
 The product developer includes this in their project either on demand on a request by request basis (using [ESI](http://en.wikipedia.org/wiki/Edge_Side_Includes) or similar technology), or by downloading the content on a regular schedule and pushing it into a local cache.
 This is designed for content that is being changed frequently, so product developers should take care to respect [cache control](http://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9) directives emitted by the service.
+Web service components are available as raw source in git, but are not intended to be run by product developers unless they want to for testing.
+The component is the hosted service, rather than the application that runs it.
 Examples of good use cases for web services are:

 * FT Main navigation
 * Most read / shared / commented